Endor (Star Wars)

 Endor (designated: IX3244-A) is a fictional moon in the Star Wars universe, known for its endless forests, savannahs, grasslands, mountain ranges, and a few oceans.
 The moon was the site of a pivotal battle depicted in Return of the Jedi.
 It is the homeworld of the sentient Dulok, Ewok, and Yuzzum species, as well as the semi-sentient Gorax and Wistie species.
-The Endor solar cycle is 402 GSC days orbital, with a breathable earth-like atmosphere conducive for humans, 85% Standard Gravity and 8% surface water.
-It is where Darth Vader's funeral is held.
+The Endor solar cycle is 402 GSC days orbital, with a breathable earth-like atmosphere hospitable to humans, 85% Standard Gravity and 8% surface water.
+It is where the Battle of Endor and Darth Vader's funeral are held.

 The moon orbits Tana—the Ewokese word for Endor's host planet—a gas giant located in the Endor system, a star system positioned in the Moddell sector of the galaxy's Outer Rim Territories.
 Located in grid square H-16 on the Standard Galactic Grid, it was connected to Cerea and Bakura by a hyperspace route.
 Other nearby planets in the H-16 sector include Rattatak, Bunduki, Tirracles, Ponemah, and Firrerre.
 The planet was orbited by nine moons, the largest of which was known as the forest moon of Endor or "sanctuary moon".
 The ocean moon of Kef Bir was also one of these moons, and is the location where the second Death Star crashed after it exploded over Endor in Return of the Jedi.
 It also had two suns: Endor Prime I and Endor Prime II.